gyjbb/LC-Python28/README.md

 ## 1005.Maximize Sum Of Array After K Negations
 [sort the positive and negative numbers](https://www.geeksforgeeks.org/python-rearrange-positive-and-negative-elements/)\
-Fristly we sort the given array based on the absolute values.
+Firstly we sort the given array based on the absolute values.
 If the number is negative, we change it to positive.
 If the k is still larger than 1 and is odd after changing all negative values, we change the smallest positive number to negative.
 ```python
 class Solution:
     def largestSumAfterKNegations(self, nums: List[int], k: int) -> int: